 Il-Khan: Why Hulegu Khan Destroyed the Assassins and the Caliphate

-The destruction of the caliphate at Baghdad was one of the great disasters visited upon the Muslim world before the coming of the West, yet it is an event that has been totally lost to Western history.
+The destruction of the caliphate at Baghdad was one of two great disasters visited upon the Muslim world. the second being the coming of the West.
+Yet the event has been totally lost to Western history.

 This book explores the reasons why Mongke Khan, the greatest emperor of the Mongol world after Chinggis Khan, ordered his younger brother Hulegu Khan to take 50,000 troops and cross the Roof of the World.

 It was a secret that Hulegu was ti remain in Persia and create a khanate there.
 The Emperor had a battle plan for the Middle East.
 Hulegu was to go to war against the Order of the Assassins and the Caliph at Baghdad, the two centers of power of the Muslim world, Shia and Sunni.
 Then he was to fight in Syria and Egypt and reduce the power structure there to Mongol rule.